William Proctor (Australian politician)

-William Consett Proctor (1850 - 23 November 1905) was an English-born Australian solicitor and politician.
+William Consett Proctor (1850 - 23 November 1905) was an English-born Australian solicitor and politician who was mayor of Armidale from 1877 to 1880 and a member of the New South Wales Legislative Assembly from 1880 to 1887.
+He was the father of artist Thea Proctor.

 Early life

 He was born in Leicester to police constable John Proctor and Ellen Whelan.
 The family migrated to New South Wales around 1852.
 Proctor became a solicitor and settled at Armidale.
 On 30 November 1878 he married Kathleen Roberts, with whom he had two children, one of whom was the artist Thea Proctor.
 Proctor and Kathleen divorced in 1897, and he remarried Julia Cusack on 24 August 1903; they had four children.